-4. MCPTT server checks whether the MCPTT user at MCPTT client 1 is authorized to initiate the private call, and that MCPTT user at MCPTT client 2 is authorized to receive the private call.
-MCPTT server verifies whether the provided functional alias, if present, can be used and has been activated for the user.
-If the MCPTT private call request requested automatic commencement mode then the MCPTT server also checks whether the MCPTT user at MCPTT client 1 is authorized to initiate a private call in automatic commencement mode.If the MCPTT private call request contains a functional alias instead of an MCPTT ID for the called party, the MCPTT server resolves the functional alias to the MCPTT ID for which the functional alias is active.
+4. If the MCPTT private call request contains a functional alias instead of an MCPTT ID as called party and if end-to-end encryption shall be applied for this call, the MCPTT server shall resolve the functional alias to the corresponding MCPTT ID(s) for which the functional alias is active and proceed with step 5.
+Otherwise the MCPTT server checks whether the MCPTT user at MCPTT client 1 is authorized to initiate the private call, and that MCPTT user at MCPTT client 2 is authorized to receive the private call.
+If the MCPTT private call request requested automatic commencement mode then the MCPTT server also checks whether the MCPTT user at MCPTT client 1 is authorized to initiate a private call in automatic commencement mode and proceed with step 6.

+5a.
+The MCPTT server shall resolve the functional alias to the corresponding MCPTT ID(s) for which the functional alias is active and responds with a functional alias resolution response message that contains the resolved MCPTT ID back to MCPTT client 1.